 Follow the track down to the roundabout in the road at the bottom.
 There is a large metal vehicle gate at the bottom of the track but it is easy to step around.
-Cross the roundabout to the road ahead, signed for local buses only and rising bollards.
-Turn right on to the footpath and follow it past the Newtown FC ground, Latham Park, on your right.
+Cross the roundabout to the road ahead, signed for local buses only.
+Bear right on to the footpath and follow it past the Newtown FC ground, Latham Park, on your right.

 When you again reach the green school fence, turn left signed Town Centre and cycle route 81.
 Retrace your steps along the fence around to the right to the end.
 Then take the footpath on your right, passing the playground on your right and later the miniature railway track on your left.

 You will soon see a striking single-story red brick building ahead, which is the Oriel Davies Gallery (01686 625041).
 The art gallery, which hosts touring exhibitions, commemorates the Davies sisters who were collectors and benefactors.
 There is a café and bookshop.
 (Open Mon – Sat 10 – 5, admission free.) details at www.orieldavies.org

 Cross the green in front of the gallery to the Park gates, cross the road, (Back Lane) and walk down High Street to end the walk back at the Town Clock.